grafana/jsonnet-libs/promvt/README.md

 This starts a webserver on your host that serves the application.
 Access the application on your browser: http://localhost:3000

+If your Prometheus is running on a different host, you need to adjust the `proxy` value in `package.json`.

 ### 2. Serve it from your webserver

 You can create a production build that you can host on your own webserver.